MetaMask/metamask-docs/api-sdk/how-to/use-sdk/index.md

 </TabItem>
 <TabItem value="mobile" label="Mobile browser">

-If a user accesses your app on a mobile browser, the SDK automatically deeplinks to MetaMask Mobile (or if the user doesn't already have it, prompts them to install it).
+If a user accesses your web dapp on a mobile browser, the SDK automatically deeplinks to MetaMask Mobile (or if the user doesn't already have it, prompts them to install it).
-Once the user accepts the connection, they're automatically redirected back to your web app.
+Once the user accepts the connection, they're automatically redirected back to your dapp.
 This happens for all actions that need user approval.

 <p align="center">